HPI-SWA-Teaching/Snarl/packages/Project10-Core.package/Snarl.class/README.md

 Use me to notify the user of events interesting enough to display, but not interesting enough to interrupt whatever the user is doing.
 You can use me very easily.
-Just copy one of this lines to your code and i will notify the user:
+Just copy one of these lines to your code and I will notify the user:

 	Snarl notifyWithLabel: 'Something happened!' body: 'An important event just occurred.'
 	Snarl notifyWithLabel: 'The time' body: (TimeStamp now) asString